 Generally speaking, in order to qualify for the Business Energy Tax Credit, the original use of the system must begin with the taxpayer, or the system must be constructed by the taxpayer.
 It must also meet any performance standards in effect at the time the system is acquired (such as those set forth by the manufacturer).
 The equipment must also be operational during the year in which the tax credit is claimed in order for the taxpayer to earn the credit.
 This article provides a brief overview of the available credits for each qualifying type of technology:

-The available credit is equal to 30 percent of expenditures on eligible solar property, which includes equipment that uses solar energy to generate electricity, to heat or cool (or provide hot water in) a structure, and hybrid solar lighting systems (defined as those that use solar energy to illuminate the interior of a structure using fiberoptic-distributed sunlight).
+The available credit is equal to 30 percent of expenditures on eligible solar property, which includes equipment that uses solar energy to generate electricity, with generator installation service in richmond va, to heat or cool (or provide hot water in) a structure, and hybrid solar lighting systems (defined as those that use solar energy to illuminate the interior of a structure using fiberoptic-distributed sunlight).
 There is no maximum credit limit.